pelagios/pelagios.github.io/content/_case-studies/CS2_portolans.md

 to explore how different historical sources might be used together to improve our understanding of how people thought about their world in those periods.

-You can read more about the discoveries here
+You can read more about the discoveries <a href="https://blogs.bl.uk/magnificentmaps/2016/08/putting-the-medieval-online-pelagios.html"> here</a>